wdporter/i-am-that-ebook/src/99-the-perceived-cannot-be-the-perceiver/readme.md

 <p><b>Q:</b> Because we are disintegrated, we suffer.</p>

 <p><b>M:</b> We shall suffer as long as our thoughts and actions are prompted by desires and fears.
 See
-their futility, and the danger and chaös they create will subside.
+their futility, and the danger and chaos they create will subside.
 Don’t try to reform yourself; just see the futility of all change.
 The changeful keeps on changing while the changeless is waiting.
 Do not expect the changeful to take you to the changeless — it can never happen.
 Only when the very idea of changing is seen as false and abandoned can the changeless can come into its own.</p>